 As a top-ranked cancer hospital, MD Anderson is also a leader in innovating new and better ways to care for patients.
 Our breast cancer doctors have helped develop new treatments and therapies that have improved survival rates, decreased side effects and resulted in better cosmetic outcomes for breast cancer patients.

 This care is available beyond MD Anderson’s campus in the Texas Medical Center.
-Through our five Houston-area locations, patients throughout the region can get the same top-ranked care and personalized attention close to home.
-The breast specialists at the Texas Medical Center interact easily and often with the outstanding regional MD Anderson doctors to provide input on any rare or unusual case.
+Through our five Houston-area locations, patients throughout the region can get the same multidisciplinary care and personalized attention close to home.

 Cancer is mentally and physically challenging, but don't let it shut you down.
 Dust yourself off and get back up, even if you have to crawl.
 This is your life, after all, and it's worth fighting for.